Printing a Book? Here's a Checklist of the Specifications your Printer will Need

 Books, like all printing projects, are made-to-order.
 This is because each book project is unique and created for a particular purpose.
 Your printer refers to the unique characteristics of your book project as Specifications or "Specs".

-Below is a checklist of the specs your printer will need to know in order to accurately quote and produce your book.
+Below is a checklist of the specs your printer will need to know in order to quote and produce your book accurately.
 This checklist applies to books, booklets, manuals, catalogs, directories, and all other multi-page bound documents.

 Providing clear specs helps to ensure you get exactly what you want.
 But don't worry if you are unsure about something, just provide the specs as best you can and your printer will follow up with any questions or recommendations.